TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

     # Run unit tests
     Build/Scripts/runTests.sh

 That's it.
-You just executed the entire unit test suite.
-How long did test execution take on your side? initial core clone and a composer install, other parts of this chapter are about different permutations of.
+You just executed the entire unit test suite. initial core clone and a composer install, other parts of this chapter are about different permutations of.
-Now that we have examined the initial core clone and a composer install process, we will now look at the different ways we can apply the `runTests.sh` or other scenarios
+Now that we have examined the initial core clone and a composer install process, we will then look at the different ways we can apply the `runTests.sh` or other scenarios